LIS501/syllabi/md/Asgt3.md

 -   Identify an issue or topic you want to investigate
 -   Search the literature and read about your topic, collecting citations to possible sources
--   Talk to Chris Bailey\*, a subject reference librarian, or a subject expert.
-DO NOT SKIP THIS STEP!\*
+-   Talk to Chris Bailey, a subject reference librarian, or a subject expert.
+DO NOT SKIP THIS STEP!
 -   Choose the ten best items out of a larger pool of selected sources
 -   Annotate them.
 -   Prepare your presentation.